USCbiostats/slurmR/README.md

 </table>

 ## Contributing

+We welcome contributions to `sluRm`.
+Whereas is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/sluRm/issues) so that we can talk about it.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree